SAP/sap-btp-service-operator/README.md

 **The `credentialsRotationPolicy` is evaluated and executed during the [control loop](https://kubernetes.io/docs/concepts/architecture/controller/) which runs on every update or during a full reconciliation process.
 This means that the actual rotation time may potentially be greater than the specified duration in 'rotationFrequency'.**
 To initiate an instant rotation (regardless to the configured `rotationFrequency` value), simply add the `services.cloud.sap.com/forceRotate: "true"` annotation to the `ServiceBinding`.
 Note that the prerequisite for the force action is that credentials rotation enabled field is set to true.

-**Note**
+**Note** <br>
-* The credentials expiration time is determined by the service broker and is not affected by the `credentialsRotationPolicy` settings.
+The credentials content and expiration time are determined by the service broker, the `credentialsRotationPolicy` has no effect on the expiration time.

 ### Example